-Deaf education teacher candidates will provide evidence of progress toward meeting subject matter competence prior to admission to the Deaf Education Graduate Admission Committee by submitting passing scores for all subtests of the California Subject Examination for Teacher: Multiple Subject (CSET) or by completing the Admissions Request Form.
+Deaf education teacher candidates will provide evidence of progress toward meeting subject matter competence prior to admission to the Deaf Education Graduate Admission Committee by submitting passing scores for all subtests of the California Subject Examination for Teacher: Multiple Subject (CSET) and by completing the Multiple Subject Credential Program application process.
 All teacher candidates must provide evidence of meeting the subject matter competence prior to final student teaching.
 Subject matter competency is verified by the Credential Analyst for candidates who complete Elementary Subject Matter Preparation Programs approved by the California Commission on Teacher Credentialing and by the Deaf Education Program Coordinator for candidates with passing scores on an appropriate subject matter examination.